deptofdefense/dds-at-DEFCON/CPX-simplesat/README.md

 ## Background

 Satellite hacking is one of those fields where all the best stories are kept behind closed doors.
 Like the rest of Aerospace, the field suffers from a large amount of jargon that can make it difficult for the casual passerby to understand and follow.
-Add to that the lack of through public documentation when events do happen, and it's easy to see why there are problems.
+Add to that the lack of thorough public documentation when events do happen, and it's easy to see why there are problems.

 In CPX Simple Sat we attempt to teach you some of the basic dangers and risks of satellite exploitation by creating an abstract version of a real world event.
 In 2008, hackers used a ground station to communicate to and attempt to gain access to the Terra satellite (launched in 1999).
 In the real world this is where the story ends, the hackers attempted to communicate with the satellite but didn't issue any commands, and the satellite itself was fine and is still working today.
 But while the real life event may not have been that exciting, the concept this event represents poses an interesting challenge.